 A list of all children with allergies is kept in the Medical Room, Gym and in Late Club, as well as Epi-pens (auto-injectors) for the children who may suffer anaphylactic shock.
-A generic Epi-pen(auto-injector) is kept in the reception areas of each department and the minibuses which can be used in an emergency.
+A generic Epi-pen(auto-injector) is kept in the First Aid Room in the medical cupboard which can be used in an emergency.